AElfProject/AElf/docs/tutorials/developing-smart-contracts/setup.md

 git clone https://github.com/AElfProject/aelf-boilerplate
 ```

-The [**boilerplate repo**](https://github.com/AElfProject/aelf-boilerplate) contains the code for easy smart contract development as well as examples (some explained in this series of articles).
+The [**boilerplate repo**](https://github.com/AElfProject/aelf-boilerplate) contains a framework for easy smart contract development as well as examples (some explained in this series of articles).

 ## Build and run

 #### Open the project

-If not already done open vscode and open the **aelf-boilerplate** folder.
+If not already done, open vscode and open the **aelf-boilerplate** folder.
 If asked to add some "required assets" say **yes**.
 There may also be some dependencies to restore: for all of them choose **Restore**.

 <p align="center">
   <img src="vscode-dep-autox150.png" width="200">